Creating your own groups

 To create and control your own group:

 In this example, we will prepare a list of T-shirt colors and sizes that need to be distributed to each homeroom.
-Some of the data in the worksheet is not relevant to the distribution of T-shirts; however, instead of deleting it, we will group it, then temporarily hide it from view.
+Some of the data in the worksheet is not relevant to the distribution of T-shirts; however, instead of deleting it, we'll group it, then temporarily hide it from view.

 - Select the range of cells you want to group.
 In this example, we will group the First Name, Last Name, and Payment columns.